 Where to watch The Last of Us season 2 episode 5 in the UK

-Dina and Ellie are on a mission to find Abby in the upcoming episode of the hit HBO show
+Dina and Ellie are on a mission to find Abby in the latest episode of the hit HBO show

 We’re deep into season two of The Last of Us, and things are ramping up.
 Warning to readers – if you haven’t caught up on episodes 1 through 4, big spoilers lie ahead.